-A flu vaccination is strongly recommended this year for all GC students and employees, and we will host a number of flu clinics on campus early in the fall semester.
+A flu vaccination is strongly recommended this year for all GC students and employees, and we will host a number of flu clinics on campus throughout the fall and spring semesters.
 Please get vaccinated as soon as possible.
-This is particularly important this fall because the flu and COVID-19 have many similar symptoms.
+This is particularly important in the fall because the flu and COVID-19 have many similar symptoms.
 By reducing the flu, not only are we all healthier, we will be better able to identify the true COVID-19 cases and avoid unnecessary quarantine and isolation.

 GC Operational Responsibilities

-Classrooms have been reconfigured for physical distancing and there will be no more than 30 students in a class at a time.
+Classrooms have been reconfigured for physical distancing.
 For this reason, furniture should not be rearranged.
 Webcams have been installed in all classrooms to support students who are studying remotely.

 The college has installed plexiglass barriers at high traffic service desks to provide an additional barrier when in-person interaction is needed.

 Cleaning and Disinfection

 The recommended COVID-19 cleaning and disinfection adaptations identified below rest upon the foundations of guidance from the American College Health Association (ACHA) and more recently released guidance for institutions of higher education by the Centers for Disease Control and Prevention (CDC).
 Our fundamental goal is to operate within these guidelines to the greatest extent possible given our context.